sandy9767/Cypress_Testing/Readme.md

 # About

-This testing project handles testing of example todo application provided by Cypress at https://example.cypress.io/todo.
+This testing project handles testing of example application provided by Cypress.

 # Setup
 1. First install dependencies with ``yarn`` or ``npm install``.